Laughlin, Nevada: Government

 Laughlin is an unincorporated town which has the same boundaries as the Township of Laughlin.
 The town is the subdivision by which it is governed by the Clark County Commission, which receives advice from the elected Laughlin Town Advisory Board (LTAB).
 Members of the LTAB are elected for terms of two years.
 Prior to November 2016, the members of the LTAB were appointed.

 There is a Laughlin Town Manager who is appointed by and reports to the Clark County Department of Administrative Services which, in turn, reports to the County Manager.
 The current position (February 2021) of Town Manager is vacant and is not expected to be refilled until sometime later in 2021; the current (February 2021) Town Board Secretary is Tammy Harris, who also reports to Administrative Services.
 Laughlin falls under the jurisdiction of the Las Vegas Metropolitan Police Department (LVMPD), and fire protection is provided by the Clark County Fire Department.
 The current (May 2021) commander of the Laughlin police Sub-Station is Lt.
 Grant Rogers.
 Laughlin has one of the lowest crime rates in the country, with a crime rate index of 2 (100 being the national average).

 The Township of Laughlin, which is a judicial district for the purposes of elections, consists of a Justice Court, presided over by a Justice of the Peace (elected for a six-year term as a non-partisan official) and a Constable (elected for a four-year term also as a non-partisan official).
 Currently (February 2021) the Justice of the Peace is the Honorable Timothy Atkins and the Constable is Jordan Ross.
 Prior to 2020, the office of constable was partisan but this was changed to non-partisan by SB 462 (80th Session).

 Annual events

-Tourism levels have been down in Laughlin overall the last several years, but the area holds several interesting events.
-Beginning in 2001, the Tropicana Express Hotel and Casino has been the host for the Talent Quest National Finals.
+Beginning in 2001, the Tropicana Express Hotel and Casino has hosted the Talent Quest National Finals.
 The contest is held in the third week of September, where qualifying singers compete for the top spot in Male and Female Pop/Rock/R&B and Country/Western.

 The Laughlin River Run, held from 1983 to 2019, attracted thousands of avid motorcyclists each spring, usually in late April.

-For New Year's celebrations, the neighboring town of Bullhead City, Arizona (in the Mountain Standard Time Zone), is one hour ahead of Laughlin (in the Pacific Standard Time Zone).
-Revelers can ring in the New Year in Bullhead City and then cross the bridge into Laughlin to ring it in again one hour later.
+For New Year's celebrations, the neighboring town of Bullhead City, Arizona (in the Mountain Standard Time Zone), is one hour ahead of Laughlin (in the Pacific Standard Time Zone); tourists can celebrate New Years midnight in Bullhead City and then cross the bridge into Laughlin to celebrate it again during their midnight.